 Building construction used to play a major in Cyprus’ economy.
-However, for the past few years the sector has seen a year on year decrease in property sales.
+However, for some years the sector saw a year on year decrease in property sales.

 Potential Cyprus property buyers should also note the following;

 On 20th October 2006, the government of the Republic of Cyprus passed Article 303A of the Criminal Code which makes it a felony to buy, rent or sell property in Cyprus without the consent of the registered owner.

 Cypriot courts have used the law to prosecute people involved in the sale or purchase of property in the area administered by the Turkish Cypriots (Occupied North Cyprus).
 The government of Cyprus has also attempted to enforce Cypriot legal judgments in property matters in other EU countries.

 Cypriot customs authorities routinely detain anyone arriving in Cyprus or crossing the buffer zone found to be in possession of documents relating to property purchases in the area administered by Turkish Cypriots.

 The court ruling in January 2010 that ordered British couple Linda and David Orams to demolish the villa they had built on land in Lapithos belonging to Greek Cypriot refugee Meletis Apostolides, should serve as a strong warning in this matter.

 The Building Industry is Picking Up

 From around 2016, the building trade has picked up again, and Cyprus (especially Limassol area) is now seeing many high rise buildings of apartments and offices going up.